 - Appendix A: Installing Anaconda on the Hortonworks Data Platform Sandbox

 Machine Learning models can be applied to accomplish a variety of tasks from Classification, to Collaborative Filtering, Clustering, and Regression.

-There are multiple steps in this lab we will cover.
+There are five major steps in this tutorial we will cover.

 First, the dataset will consist of pairs of inputs and expected outputs.
 You may think of this as (x, y) pairs, with x being the input and y being the output.
 We will have approximately twenty points in our small training dataset.

 Second, we will construct a Linear Regression pipeline by specifying the input and output columns, and the model we want to use (i.e. Linear Regression).
 Once the pipeline is created, we will use the fit function to fit the data to a model (i.e. train the model).

 Third, we will summarize the model results focusing on:

 Root Mean Square Error (RMSE) as another measure of differences between predicted by model and observed values (taking in account all the differences or residuals) with lower value indicating a better fit.

 R2 or R Squared, also called coefficient of determination or goodness of fit, with the higher values indicating better fit (on a 0 to 1 scale).